Shibori Workshop Recap

 Amber and Jenn created some stunning linear designs by applying accordion folds and securing with rubber bands.

-Deanne created beautiful pillow cover using triangle folds in Itajime technique, meaning shape resist.
+Deanne created beautiful pillow cover using triangle folds using Itajime shape-resist technique.

 High fives!
 Everyone did amazing!
 We hung the collection of tea towels and pillowcases outside to dry, while other pieces were being rinsed out completely.

-For those of you who want to try this out at home, next Monday, I will share 3 simple Shibori techniques: Itajime, Kumo, and Arashi that we used to create these patterns, along with a full list of supplies that I also recommend.
+For those of you who want to try this out at home, I share 3 Simple Shibori techniques: Itajime, Kumo, and Arashi that we used to create these patterns, along with a full list of recommended supplies.

-Please consider joining our mailing list, if you would like to notified about our Shibori textiles or other handmade workshops.
+Please consider joining our mailing list, if you would like to notified about our textiles and Creative Sundays workshops.

 HI, I'M HILARY.